forsthofer/pico-buildpack/README.md

 Acknowledgements
 ----------------

-The Virgo buildpack was forked from [CloudFoundry Java buildpack](https://github.com/cloudfoundry/cloudfoundry-buildpack-java).
+The Virgo buildpack was forked from the [CloudFoundry Java buildpack](https://github.com/cloudfoundry/cloudfoundry-buildpack-java).

 CloudFoundry buildpacks were modelled on [Heroku buildpacks](https://devcenter.heroku.com/articles/buildpacks).